You can measure the time elapsed during the execution of TypeScript commands by keeping a reference to the start

 time at any point on your program from that start

-time to obtain the time elapsed between two points in time.
+time to obtain the duration between two points in time.

 const start = new Date().getTime();